-14 Bando, T. And Fujise, Y. 2009.
+&lt;sup>13 Bando, T. And Fujise, Y. 2009.
 Per capita yield of meat and blubber of common minke whales sampled by JARPN II.
 Unpublished manuscript.

-15 executive order number 10 of 17 April 2009 on Reporting of Hunting and Struck and Lost of Whales
+&lt;sup>14 executive order number 10 of 17 April 2009 on Reporting of Hunting and Struck and Lost of Whales

-(4) obtaining products from large animals (such as some fin and bowhead whales) that require longer flensing times would sometimes be more difficult than for smaller animals as weather conditions may change during the flensing period, manoeuvring the animals is more difficult, and more than one tide cycle may be involved (the influence of the latter will depend on the type of flensing site as discussed earlier).
+(4) obtaining products from large animals (such as some fin and bowhead whales) that require longer flensing times would sometimes be more difficult than for smaller animals as weather conditions may change during the flensing period and more than one tide cycle may be involved (the influence of the latter will depend on the type of flensing site as discussed earlier).